-- Trusted elevation numbers - from either a device with a barometric altimeter, like a Garmin Edge 500, or from our internal elevation correction.
-For troubleshooting, see Checking your Elevation Correction, and for more information about elevation correction, go here.
+- Trusted elevation numbers - from either a device with a barometric altimeter, like a Garmin Edge 500 or from our internal elevation correction.
+See Elevation for your Activity for more information.

 To ensure power estimates are as accurate as possible, make sure you have accurate weight data for your bike, and yourself.
-Make sure you include weight for clothes (helmet, shoes etc) tools and other gear and supplies.
+Make sure you include the weight of your clothes (helmet, shoes etc) tools and other gear and supplies.

 Average power gives your average power amount during the ride, expressed in Watts (a measure of how much energy you are placing into the pedals.)
 This is inclusive of the entire ride, and so it takes coasting into account as well.
 Average power is most accurately measured by a power meter, though if you don't have a power we give a rough approximation through our power estimator.